unm-digital-history/campus-history/essays/sub/index.md

 [^note4]: "UNM Construction Continues," Albuquerque Journal, August 15, 1976.

-On November 21, 1977, the bowling alley got demolished.[^note5] - Office of the University Architect "Inspection Report" dated November 21, 1977, Job Inspector Lyle D. Sveum, UNM Archives Box 96, Accession 028.
-In the twenty years of the building's existence, bowling had fallen out of style.
+On November 21, 1977, the bowling alley got demolished.[^note5] In the twenty years of the building's existence, bowling had fallen out of style.
 The space became used for pool tables and ping-pong.

 [^note5]: "Inspection Report" (University Architect, University of New Mexico, November 21, 1977), UNMA 028, Box 96, Center for Southwest Research, University Libraries, University of New Mexico.